Roland00111/Trumpocalypse/More todos.md

 ## Small Things Done
 - [x] Done: Add +1 sanity each time you go to work.
 - [x] Done: Do not allow both lists on EventScreen to be selected at the same time.
-- [x] Fixed: Bug: On EventsScreen: After "Use first aid pack", if still alive, the activated event is still shown on left side.
-It is activated but lists are "stale".
-Fix: Redraw PygameUI elements if user is still alive (def click_use_first_aid).
-See draw_store_lists( ) for similar.
+- [x] Fixed: Bug: On EventsScreen: After "Use first aid pack", inactive events is stale.
 - [x] Done: Character HUD main lists: Change bgcolor of selected to bgcolor of game, so it is "not selectable".
 - [x] Done: Document code for Friday's code review.
 Every class and many functions.